 Other Legal Gambling Options Online in Massachusetts

 Real-money online casinos might not be an option here yet, but that doesn’t mean there’s nothing for gamblers to do.
-Massachusetts still gives you a few legal ways to place wagers on your phone and (hopefully) win real cash.
+Massachusetts still gives you a few legal ways to place wagers on your phone.
 Here’s a quick rundown of what’s allowed right now:

 Sports Betting

-There are now plenty of licensed Massachusetts online sportsbooks to choose from, including names you’ve probably seen advertised: DraftKings, FanDuel, ESPN BET, and BetMGM, among others.
+Today, there plenty of licensed Massachusetts online sportsbooks to choose from, including names you’ve probably seen advertised: DraftKings, FanDuel, and BetMGM, among others.

 Betting on pro and college games (except those involving in-state schools) is legal, and everything runs under the watch of the Massachusetts Gaming Commission.